BobaBoard/boba-docs/docs/engineering/boba-frontend/queries-cache.md

     // Get the updated value of the old entity const newEntity = transform(oldEntity);
+    if (newEntity !== oldEntity) {

-    // Update the caches with the new values
+        // If transformer returns an updated entity, update the caches with the new values }
 }
 ```